Henry J: Development

-The Henry J was the idea of Henry J. Kaiser, who sought to increase sales of his Kaiser automotive line by adding a car that could be built inexpensively and thus affordable for the average American in the same vein that Henry Ford produced the Model T. The goal was to attract "less affluent buyers who could only afford a used car", and the attempt became a pioneering American compact car.
+The Henry J was the idea of Henry J. Kaiser, who sought to increase sales of his Kaiser automotive line by adding a car that could be built inexpensively and thus affordable for the average American, in the same vein as Henry Ford's Model T. The goal was to attract "less affluent buyers who could only afford a used car", and Kaiser's attempt became a pioneering American compact car.

-The Kaiser-Frazer Corporation received a federal government loan in 1949 to finance the project.
+The Kaiser-Frazer Corporation received a $34 million loan from the Reconstruction Finance Corporation in 1949 to finance the project.
 This monetary support specified various particulars of the vehicle.
 Kaiser-Frazer would commit to design a car that, in its base form, retailed (including federal tax and retail delivery preparation charge) for no more than $1,300.00 (US$ in dollars).
-It was to seat at least five adults, be capable of going at least 50 mph for sustained time, and be available for consumer purchases no later than September 30, 1950.
+The requirements for the car included seating at least five adults, being capable of sustained speeds of at least 50 mph, and it was to be available for consumer purchase no later than 30 September 1950.

 A compact car design proposal was made by Howard "Dutch" Darrin that utilized the already approved future Kaiser, but with a shortened wheelbase.
 However, Henry J. Kaiser wanted an entirely new car and decided on a design developed by American Metal Products, "a supplier of frames and springs for car seats."
 In an attempt to improve the appearance of the car, Darrin contributed a "dip" to the beltline, windshield, and rear window as well as adding little tailfins.